What Is My Elevation

 India is a unique country when it comes to topography.
 It shares several similarities with its neighboring countries like Nepal, Bhutan, and China, which are all located in the Himalayan range.
 However, India's southern, western, and northwestern regions are distinct because of their predominantly flat to rugged terrain and plateaus, unlike the Himalayan foothills, making it a country with a unique blend of topography

-See here a list of 10 cities in India and their elevation above sea level.
+Below is a list of major cities in India with their corresponding elevation above sea level.